newbelgium/gimbal-sdk-xamarin/README.md

 # source
 Gimbal SDKs kept for reference.
 They have already been unpacked into the appropriate places in the projects, so there's nothing to do with them here.

+# CONTRIBUTIONS
+Yes, please.
+If you have changes let us know, submit a pull request or log a bug.
+Thanks!